The Electric Wizard

 A new generation has now started to rediscover the hypnosis show.
 My delight at this however is tempered by the disappointing lack of originality in the new hypnotist’s repertoire.
 Most of what I see now being performed was being done thirty years ago and in some cases over a hundred years ago by none other than Dr. Walford Bodie.
 Most of the material just isn’t that funny any more.

 There are other things that haven’t changed.
 There are at least three stage hypnotists in the UK who are using the title ‘Dr.’ when they have no right to do so.
 The most famous offender is of course Paul McKenna, exposed by the Daily Mirror who discovered his Ph.D. was in fact a phoney and not worth the paper it was written on – purchased from a dubious American Internet diploma mill run by a convicted fraudster.
-Then there is the curious ‘Dr.’ Jonathan Royle Ph.D. who’s ludicrous self-importance landed him a twelve month prison sentence in Manchester’s notorious Strangeways Prison for fraud.
-There are others engaged in this kind of fraudulent misrepresentation and they will eventually be found out, as always happens in the end.
+Then there’s the curious ‘Dr.’ Jonathan Royle Ph.D., whose mountain of fake credentials and ludicrous self-importance has seen him become a figure of ridicule.
+There are others who have pulled this kind of scam, but they all get found out in the end.

 Hypnotists no longer travel round with their own subjects, although to be fair, this was a common (and accepted) practice until relatively recently.
 I can however understand why, with stage hypnotism in its infancy, Bodie felt the need to use a stooge to encourage others to rise from their seats and make their way onto the stage.
 I have experienced ‘slow’ nights where there has been a pregnant pause before anyone moves and there’s often a worrying moment when your heart momentarily stops beating and you wonder if you’re going to have an early night!
 But once one person moves, more will follow, and that was Bodie’s reasoning.
 Realistically, the practice ended after the Second World War.